 You can export your notebooks out of the app as PDF or in the Whink format.
 When exporting to PDF, you can choose to include or exclude the cover.
 Your notes lose their recordings though, even when you export them to apps that support audio files.
 The Whink format is the better option for backing up your notes or sharing with other Whink users.

 Whink doesn’t support multiple instances.
 You can only split view it against other apps.
 It also does not support true dark mode.
-In dark mode, only the user interface changes and the app doesn’t even have any dark paper templates for a true dark mode experience.
+In dark mode, only the user interface changes, and the app doesn’t even have any dark paper templates for a true dark mode experience.

 The organisation on the homepage is very simple.
 Your notebooks are arranged according to name, modified and created date.
-The app has just the thumbnail view for your documents and you can’t create folders in the app.
+The app has just the thumbnail view for your documents, and you can’t create folders in the app.
 At least one level of folders is better for the organisation of your notes.
 Let’s hope our developers can do something about it.
-You can select multiple notebooks or Edit them to delete, duplicate or export them out the app.
+You can select multiple notebooks or Edit them to delete, duplicate or export them out of the app.

 There is not much you can do under your settings.
 You can turn on auto backup to Dropbox.
 Let’s hope they will add more cloud services, one is simply not enough.